 Fortunately, modern technology allows busy professionals like yourself to get more done with less effort.
 Sure, you save a lot of precious time.
 But you also have instant access to valuable information that will help you take better care of your money.

-With this in mind, here are our top 10 favorite financial apps and tools for doctors in 2018.
-(In no specific order, of course.)
+With this in mind, here are our top 10 favorite financial apps and tools for doctors in 2019 (in no specific order.)

 Mint is one of the most popular financial apps.
 The free tool from Intuit allows you to manage your money in one convenient place by connecting your: